Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 {: .language-r}

-What if we now include `Age` in our model
+What if we now include `Age` in our model?

 ~~~
 gait_pd_mlr <- lm(UPDRS ~ UPDRSM + Age, data = gait_pd)